choose-a-card/mnemonic-cursor-solid/PWA_DEBUG_STEPS.md

 3. **Try on different device** (if available)
 4. **Check if it's a Chrome version issue**

-The app is designed to work on all modern Android devices with Chrome.
+The app is designed to work on all modern mobile devices with Chrome.
 If you're still having issues, the debug information will help identify the specific problem!